Key Takeaways

 • The Omega-3 Index provides insight into your cognitive risk.
 An index below 5% is associated with increased risk of cognitive decline.

-Want to understand the science?
+Want to understand the science behind these?
 Keep reading below 👇

 So What Do Omega-3s Do for Your Brain?